AtikahBZqAulia/ICPC-Ramadhan-1441-H/README.md

-## Welcome to the 1st ever Islamic Collegiate Programming Contest (ICPC) Ramadhan 1441 H in the World
+## Welcome to the 1st ever Islamic Collegiate Programming Challenge (ICPC) Ramadhan 1441 H in the World

 ### Introduction